Minnesota Legal Funding

 If a plaintiff is found to owe an employer compensation in Minnesota, but the employer can’t pay it, then they can seek retribution from the Minnesota Special Compensation Fund, which pays on behalf of such employers.

 According to Minnesota law, plaintiffs are not allowed to seek funding from more than one source for the same lawsuit.
-If you have already sought funding (and received it) from a third-party funder for your lawsuit, you are automatically ineligible for a loan from Delta Settlement Funding for the same lawsuit.
+If you have already sought funding (and received it) from a third-party funder for your lawsuit, you are automatically ineligible for a loan from Rapid Lawsuit Funding for the same lawsuit.

 GET LAWSUIT CASH TODAY